Deepaktumula/topcourses/README.md

 ## Folder Structure
 src/
-components/: Contains React components used in the project. data.js: Contains the filterData array with objects representing course data.
+components/: Contains React components used in the project.<br>
+data.js: Contains the filterData array with objects representing course data.<br>
-App.js: Main component that renders the navigation bar, course cards, and handles filter logic. index.js: Entry point of the application.
+App.js: Main component that renders the navigation bar, course cards, and handles filter logic.<br>
+index.js: Entry point of the application.

 ## Usage